 I?m very excited to present Magic Markings for the second time at the Outsider Art Fair, New York.
 The fair celebrates it?s 25th year and there are a number of galleries that have been here from the beginning, which says something of their passion and commitment to the field.

 Passion is the dynamic energy that drives everything that?s important to us, and it expresses itself in different ways.
 The Tantric and vernacular Indian drawings that I?ve been collecting and exploring (with ardour) for the past two decades have an intensity and purpose that reflects their role in the lives of their makers and intended recipients.
 They not only convey a complex and total world-view, but they are also, in the main, utilitarian drawings and visual ceremonial guides.
 These drawings were created to express devotion and to guide the viewer/ participator towards understanding the nature of reality and help transcend their (and our) limitations.
+Whether or not we feel we have something of value to learn from their philosophical and spiritual roots (and I do), the world-view depicted in these drawings do at the very least invite us to question our own assumptions and mind-sets.

 Given their function, these works were not made to be ?art? in the way many of us understand it.
 As an artist, they are a reminder of the possibilities of the role of art (and drawing in particular) to communicate essential and elemental beliefs- and the expression of love, untouched by analytical critical discourse or cynicism.